RoninDojo/RoninDojo/Manjaro Minimal Installation.md

 **SSH is a must-have on a minimal system**

-If your not running a Linux distro, to access terminal so you can SSH into your device.
+If your not running a Linux distro.
+To access terminal, so you can SSH into your device.
 You can use these options:

 ### Windows